 Reposted: Ten Steps for Attending a Keysigning Party

-This is a copy of the post which could be found at http://commandline.org.uk/command-line/2007/sep/7/ten-steps-for-attending-a-keysigning-party/.
-The original post appears to have disappeared into the ether and the URL now returns a 404.
-This work is not my own and I'm not trying to claim it as such, I just link to it in a few places and want a permanent archive of the work.
-Thanks to Vic Demuzere who let me know that the work I was linking to had gone missing.
+This is a copy of the post originally found at http://commandline.org.uk/command-line/2007/sep/7/ten-steps-for-attending-a-keysigning-party/.
+The original appears to have vanished and the URL now returns a 404.
+This work is not mine and I'm not trying to claim it as such — I linked to it in a few places and wanted a permanent archive.
+Thanks to Vic Demuzere who let me know the link had gone dead.

 Update: the original post appears to be archived at http://old.commandline.org.uk/command-line/ten-steps-for-attending-a-keysigning-party/.

-A key signing party can be an event of its own, or it might be at a user group meeting, or at a conference, or at a workplace.
-The idea is to increase the 'web of trust' and thus strengthen the system as a whole, as well as making your own key more trusted.
-Alex Willmer explains what you need to do to participate in a key signing party, using GNU Privacy Guard.
+A key signing party can be an event of its own, or it might happen at a user group meeting, a conference, or a workplace.
+The idea is to grow the "web of trust" and strengthen the system as a whole, while also making your own key more trusted.
+Alex Willmer explains what you need to do to participate in a key signing party using GNU Privacy Guard.

-You can use either the command line gpg tool or a GUI front end such as seahorse.
-The command line approach goes as follows:/p>
+You can use either the command line gpg tool or a GUI front end such as Seahorse.
+The command line approach goes as follows:

 0. Generate a key

-If you've not already done so, generate a key pair:
+If you haven't already done so, generate a key pair:

 $ gpg --gen-key